KevinKra/My_notes/AWS/solutions_architect.md

 - **Elastic Compute Cloud**, Amazon EC2 is a web service that provides resizable compute capacity in the cloud.
 Amazon EC2 reduces the time required to obtain and boot new server instances to minutes, this provides for the ability to quickly scale capacity both up and down as your computing requirements change.
 The EC2 solution is drastically faster than traditional server solutions where setting up and deploying physical servers could take days or even months and the costs would all be upfront.
 EC2 allows for provisioning servers in the cloud and takes mere minutes to complete.

+- Instance Metadata and User Data can be retrieved from within the instance via a special URL.
+Similar information can be extracted by using the API via the CLI or an SDK.

+- EBS, EFS, and FSx are all storage services based on block storage.

+- Individual instances are provisioned in AZs.

 ### EC2 Total Lessons Summary

 #### SUMMARY: EBS